harshithsaiv/CryptonicPy/README.md

-This is an Educational Cryptographic Library
+## This is an Educational Cryptographic Library written in Python